-As you make the transition for MTD for VAT, there aer some question syou should be asking yourself: How you are going to file VAT returns on behalf of your clients or how are they are going to create and file their VAT tax returns if they have been submitting the returns themselves.
+As you make the transition to MTD for VAT, there are some questions you should be asking yourself: How you are going to file VAT returns on behalf of your clients or how are they are going to create and file their VAT tax returns if they have been submitting the returns themselves.

 The most fundamental change is that VAT registered businesses will be mandated to use API compatible software via commercial bridging software or bookkeeping services to digitally submit accurate financial information to HMRC.

 We have seen several ways that practices submit their VAT returns today.
 Some might process them through a bookkeeping product, while others use only spreadsheets to come to the nine figures only to then manually type them into the interface.
 Practices have also been using a hybrid approach of online bookkeeping systems and spreadsheets.
 We have even seen clients using spreadsheets to produce their own manual calculations, before typing the figures into HMRC’s service.

 The good news is that complying with the new VAT filing process is straightforward.
 Why?
 Because spreadsheets remain acceptable for digitally capturing data and can be the logical first step to embracing digitalisation and bridging software can help you meet HMRC’s requirements while maintaining many of your current processes.

 What is bridging software and how does it work?

 Bridging software has been developed to fill the need of practices still wanting to use their spreadsheets and digitally file their VAT returns.
 Bridging software provides a digital link to transport data from one application to another.
 HMRC will not allow you to type data from another place into the API software – it must be automatically populated from data elsewhere.
 Bridging software, like Wolters Kluwer’s MTD end-to-end solution CCH OneClick, does this from your spreadsheet.